 A General Rule to Get You Started

 Fashion is a complicated topic, if we’re being honest.
+Just like people often ask us "satchel vs purse?", men also inquire about the rules of socks with their shorts.
 You can get by with a few hard and fast rules, but as you dive deeper, you find that things get convoluted.
 So, before we get into those deeper details, we’re going to start you with some general advice regarding your shorts and socks.
 The idea goes like this: socks should not be seen when you wear shorts.
 This is a rule passed down to us by the elite aestheticists, and sometimes, we should simply trust them.

 We can actually extend this rule a little farther.
 Socks shouldn’t be seen at all.
 When you wear pants, you can have long socks because the pants cover them, but the rule with slacks is that the socks should not be obvious when they peek out from under the pants.
 With shorts, there’s nothing to hide the socks, so you have to pick socks that won’t show.